John Vaz, MD

 Daniel Nead, PhD

-Dr. Nead is a Clinical Psychologist and a graduate of Gallaudet University in Washington, DC.
+Dr. Nead is a Primary Care Psychologist and a graduate of Gallaudet University in Washington, DC.
 He completed his clinical internship at Jackson Memorial Hospital in Miami, Florida, and completed post-doctoral fellowships in Health Psychology at the Oklahoma City VA Medical Center and in Behavioral Health/Behavioral Medicine at Chase Brexton Health Services in Baltimore, Maryland.
 Dr. Nead is also a former Fulbright Scholar to Israel, where he researched psychological assessment in the Israeli deaf community.

 Dr. Nead joined the staff of Mālama I Ke Ola Health Center in 2017, and has been working in the field of Health Psychology since 2013 with an emphasis in chronic and infectious diseases.
 He believes patients should be active participants in their own healthcare and works with indivuduals to help them better manage their own physical and emotional health.
 He is a member of the American Psychological Association, the National Register of Health Service Psychologists, the Collaborative Family Healthcare Association, the Society for Behavioral Medicine, and the Hawaii Psychological Association.